 The post war period saw the introduction of several new product lines.
 The products ranged from engines to agricultural elevators to milk coolers.
-This period also saw a continued improvement in the Company’s existing products and some more unexpected product development, such as a remote babysitting device for expectant cows, alerting farmers to when a cow went into labour.
+This period also saw a continued improvement in the Company’s existing products and some more unexpected product development, such as a remote babysitting device for expectant cows, alerting farmers to when a cow went into labor.

 In 1955 the Company changed its name from Wolseley Sheep Searing Machine Co.
-Ltd. To Wolseley Engineering Ltd., to align with its wider range of products.
+Ltd. to Wolseley Engineering Ltd., to align with its wider range of products.

 Between 1956 and 1957 Wolseley moved towards small agricultural machinery such as the Swipe and later the Jungle Buster.
-Wolseley acquired the licence to manufacture the Merry Tiller and despite a saturated market, the Merry Tiller proved to be a long-standing market leader in both quality and price.
+Wolseley acquired the license to manufacture the Merry Tiller and despite a saturated market, the Merry Tiller proved to be a long-standing market leader in both quality and price.
 In the same year the Company acquired, HC Webb & Co., which added lawn mowers and hedge trimmers to the product portfolio.

 In 1958 Wolseley completed a merger with Geo.
 H. Hughes, a versatile manufacturer producing wheels for a wide variety of uses.
 The Company changed its name to Wolseley-Hughes Limited.
 The £1 ordinary shares are quoted at 20 shillings and sixpence.
 Wolseley-Hughes is still relatively small.
-The Groups sales are c. £2.1 million and it employs around 1,000 people.
+The Group's sales are c. £2.1 million and it employs around 1,000 people.

 The Wolseley-Hughes Group acquired Nu-Way Heating which was based in Droitwich Spa in 1960.
-This acquisition had a significant impact on the Groups development, being the first business acquired in the heating market where it still operates today.
+This acquisition had a significant impact on the Group's development, being the first business acquired in the heating market where it still operates today.
 The spare parts division of Nu-Way Heating is rebranded OBC (Oil Burner Components) and begins to grow rapidly.

 In 1965 the Group ceased manufacturing of all sheep shearing equipment, the product line was simply not profitable enough.
 Whilst at the same time OBC continues to grow both organically and via acquisition with the purchase of Granville Controls and Yorkshire Heating Supplies.